 Where an applicant’s absences exceed those covered above it is highly unlikely that discretion would be exercised and an application is usually refused with an advise to re-apply when the applicant will be able to bring himself/herself with the statutory requirements unless there are specific circumstances that warrant exceptional consideration at a senior level.

-Absences in the Final Year
+Absences in Final Year of Qualifying Period for UK Naturalisation

 Discretion is only exercised for excessive absences during the final year of the qualifying period u/s 6(1) if the future intentions requirement is met by the applicant.